tzuhanchang/HyPER/docs/source/tutorials/train.md

 !!!
 Note

     The `PyTorch` to `ONNX` model conversion script does not currently work on the main branch.
-There is an existing solution, please contact the devs if you need to do such a conversion.
+If you need to do such a conversion, please use the following [HyPER repository](https://github.com/diegobaronm/HyPER_ONNX).
+It is meant only for exporting, not training or predicting HyPER scores.

 It's worth noting that in the case of top quark, the `hyperedge_order` is set to 3 because of the number of final states associated with it.
 But it could be more than 3 in cases of some BSM processes, such as RPV STop decays.